 Track everything from tornadic supercells to powerful winter storms with live SuperRes imagery.
-Overlay severe weather warnings, or seek out mesocyclones and damaging winds guys via velocity products.
+Overlay severe weather warnings, or seek out mesocyclones and damaging winds gusts via velocity products.
 Dual polarization products including differential reflectivity, correlation coefficient, hydrometeor classification and precipitation totals can provide a clear picture of ongoing hazardous weather events.

 Checkout some examples of the products available through our browser driven console by clicking the buttons below.

 Simple yet powerful, with interactive functions providing layering of products, fade, toggles and animations.
 Pick any product using the chart browser and build customized maps.
-Please products for later use in the preview panes while performing analysis on other maps in the tabbed view window.
+Place products for later use in the preview panes while performing analysis on other maps in the tabbed view window.